2nd Portuguese India Armada (Cabral, 1500): Fleet

 The first India Armada, commanded by Vasco da Gama, arrived in Portugal in the summer of 1499, in rather sorry shape.
 Half of his ships and men had been lost thanks to battles, disease, and storms.
 Although Gama came back with a hefty cargo of spices that would be sold at enormous profit, he had failed in the principal objective of his mission: to negotiate a treaty with Calicut, the spice entrepôt on the Malabar Coast of India.
 Gama managed, however, to open the sea route to India via the Cape of Good Hope and secured good relations with the African city-state of Malindi, a critical staging post along the way.

 On King Manuel I's orders, arrangements were immediately made to begin the assembly of a second armada in Cascais.
 Determined not to repeat Gama's mistakes, this one was to be a large and well-armed fleet of 13 ships and 1500 men, laden with valuable gifts and diplomatic letters to win over the potentates of the east.

 Many details of the composition of the fleet are missing.
 Only three ship names are known, and there is some conflict among the sources on the captains.
 The following list of ships should not be regarded as authoritative, but as a tentative list compiled from various conflicting accounts.

 This list is principally in concordance with Fernão Lopes de Castanheda's Historia, João de Barros's Décadas, Damião de Góis's Chronica, the marginal gloss of the Relaçao das Naos, Diogo do Couto's list, and Manuel de Faria e Sousa's Asia Portugueza.
 The main conflict is with Gaspar Correia's Lendas da Índia, who omits Pêro de Ataíde and Aires Gomes da Silva, listing instead Braz Matoso and Pedro de Figueiró, and introduces André Gonçalves in addition to Lemos.
 Correia also identifies Simão de Miranda as vice-admiral and captain of Cabral's own flagship.
-Neither of the two eyewitnesses—an anonymous Portuguese pilot and Pêro Vaz de Caminha—give a list of captains in their sources.
+Neither of the two eyewitnesses—an anonymous Portuguese pilot and Pero Vaz de Caminha—give a list of captains in their sources.

 The Second Armada was to be headed by the Portuguese nobleman Pedro Álvares Cabral, a master of the Order of Christ.
 Cabral had no notable naval or military experience; his appointment as capitão-mor (captain-major) was largely politically motivated.
 The exiled Castillian nobleman Sancho de Tovar was designated vice-admiral (soto-capitão) and Cabral's successor should anything happen to him.

 Veteran pilot Pedro Escobar was given the overall technical command of the expedition.
-Other veterans of the first armada included captain Nicolau Coelho, pilot Pêro de Alenquer, and clerks Afonso Lopes and João de Sá.
+Other veterans of the first armada included captain Nicolau Coelho, pilot Pero de Alenquer, and clerks Afonso Lopes and João de Sá.
 The famed navigator Bartolomeu Dias, who was the first to double the Cape of Good Hope, and his brother Diogo Dias, who had served as clerk on Gama's ship, also served as captains.